Trifocal Relative Pose from Lines at Points and its Efficient Solution: Experiments

-More meaningful, however, is the error measured in observation space, \ie, the reprojection error: in each triplet of features, the first two features are used to predict the location of the third and the distance between the reprojected feature and the third perturbed feature is the reprojection error.
-This process is repeated 100 times to generate Figure~\ref{fig:noiseReprojection}.
+The more meaningful reprojection error, {\em i.e.}, the distance of a point from the location determined by the other two points, is shown in Fig.~\ref{fig:NoiseAnalysis}(bottom), averaged over 100 triplets.

-The third experiment probes whether the system can reliably and accurately determine trifocal pose when veridical noisy correspondences are mixed with outliers.
-With an error of $0.25$ pixels and $0.1$ radians, 200 triplets of features were first generated and a percentage of these replaced with samples with random location and orientation.
-The ratio of outliers is 10\%, 25\% and 40\%.
-The experiment was repeated 100 times.
-The resulting reprojection error is low and stable with the outlier ratio, Fig.~\ref{fig:OutlierResult}.
+The third experiment shows the system can consistently estimate trifocal pose in the presence of outliers.
+With a feature localization error of $\SI{0.25}{\pixel}$ and orientation error of $\SI{0.1}{\radian}$, 200 triplets of features were generated, with a fraction having random location and orientation.
+The ratio of outliers is varied over 10\%, 25\% and 40\%, with the experiment repeated 100 times each.
+The resulting reprojection error is small and extremely stable, with median $\SI{2}{\pixel}$ and maximum $\SI{3.6}{\pixel}$ for all outlier ratios.

-{\bf Computational efficiency:} Each step of minimal solve using our solver MINUS takes $1.9s$ in the worst case (about $660ms$ on average), corresponding to over $1$ minute in our best prototypes using general purpose software~\cite{NAG4M2,Bertini}, both on an Intel core i7-7920HQ processor and four threads.
-More aggressive but potentially unsafe optimizations towards microseconds are feasible, but require assessing failure rate, as reported in the supplementary materials.
+{\bf Computational efficiency:} Each solve using our software \minus\ with conservative parameters takes $\SI{440}{\ms}$ ($\SI{660}{\ms}$ in the worst case), compared to over $1$ minute on average for the best prototypes using general purpose \hc\ software~\cite{BertiniBook,NAG4M2}, on an Intel core i7-7920HQ with processor, \textsc{gcc} 5, and four threads.
+More aggressive but potentially unsafe optimizations towards microseconds are feasible, but require assessing failure rate.